Carrier

 Eddie and Kay lie back on the bed.
 Distant, Derrydale’s band in silhouette.
 He sings, with invisible back-up chorus.

-DERRYDALE: The secret
+DERRYDALE:

 The secret is knowing it’s easy